m-r-hunt/m-r-hunt.github.io/_posts/2026-01-01-gba-dev-log.md

 ## Current TODOS/Possible tasks

-- Get that map into the ROM somehow, load it up with the graphics to show a map
 - Draw some towers
 - Make a basic tower placement control
 - Draw an enemy with animation to move between tiles